cabal-club/cable/readme.md

 A requester receiving more than `limit` hashes MAY choose to discard the extraneous ones.

+#### 5.4.4 Deduplication
+A client who is also an intermediary peer MAY elect to perform deduplication on the behalf of a requestor, in order to reduce redundant retransmission of post or hash data (Post Response and Hash Response, respectively).

+For example, consider a client `A` sends a request to `B` with `ttl = 1`, who then forwards that request to their peers `C` and `D`.
+If `B` responds to `A` with a set of N hashes or posts, `B` could track what they sent, and, in the case that `C` or `D`'s responses -- routed through `B` -- contain any duplicates that `B` knows were already sent back to `A`, `B` could choose to edit these response messages, to omit the duplicates from being needlessly retransmitted onwards back to `A`.

+Regarding the above section (5.4.3 Limits), hashes that are deduplicated by an intermediary peer, and thus not transmitted back to the requestor, do not count against the `limit`.

 ## 6. Wire Formats

 ### 6.1 Field tables